diogob/postgres-websockets/README.md

 ## Running the server

-We still do not provide pre-compiled binaries, so you will have to build the server from source.
+For production use I recommend not using this server, but implementing your own using the middleware exposed by the library.
-I recommend the use of [Stack](http://docs.haskellstack.org/en/stable/README/).
+To build the project I recommend the use of [Stack](http://docs.haskellstack.org/en/stable/README/).
 You also need to have [git](https://git-scm.com) installed to download the source code.
 Having installed stack the following commands should install `postgrest-ws` into your `~/.local/bin` directory: